 For sharing your work online

-This tool that allows you to link your apps and automatically post it to another.
+This tool allows you to link your apps and automatically post it to another.

-For example, whenever I post an Instagram photo, that same photo is posted in my Facebook page.
+For example, whenever I post an Instagram photo, that same photo is posted on my Facebook page.

 It saves me from having to manually post it on Facebook.